jg-rp/liquid/docs/guides/django-liquid.md

 ## Configure

-Configure Django Liquid with the [`TEMPLATES`](https://docs.djangoproject.com/en/4.0/topics/templates/#configuration) setting in your `settings.py` file.
-Use `django_liquid.liquid.liquid` for the `BACKEND` setting.
+Configure Django Liquid with the [`TEMPLATES`](https://docs.djangoproject.com/en/4.0/topics/templates/#configuration) setting in your `settings.py` file, using `django_liquid.liquid.liquid` for the `BACKEND` setting.
 This example keeps the default Django template backend configuration, as created with [startproject](https://docs.djangoproject.com/en/4.0/ref/django-admin/#django-admin-startproject), and adds configuration for a Liquid template backend.

 ```python title="settings.py"
 TEMPLATES = [